HRNowak/cruise-reviews/README.md

 **General Assembly Data Science Immersive - Final Capstone Project**

 The purpose of this project is to create a machine learning classifier to help digital marketers and community managers detect negative reviews or comments online.
-In this particular application, I focus on the cruise industry due to the richness of aspects that can be covered in each review.
+In this particular application, I focus on the cruise industry due to the richness of aspects covered by each review.

 ## Background and problem statement

-From a marketing perspective, the twenty-first century is marked by introduction of online channels as a means of communication between companies and customers.
+From a marketing perspective, the twenty-first century is marked by the introduction of online channels as a means of communication between companies and customers.
 The novelty of this channel is that this 'conversation' stopped being predominantly one-sided (companies talking to potential customers) and now users have a much larger share of voice.

-Initially some companies saw this shift as a threat to the way things were done, but it is clear nowadays that this conversation isn't only necesary, but it also poses an opportunity for companies to receive feedback and improve their products and services.
+Initially, some companies saw this shift as a threat, but it is clear nowadays that this conversation isn't only necessary, but it also poses an opportunity for companies to receive feedback and improve their products and services.

-In order to thrive in this new environment, brands need to monitor their presence online within a vast and complex  environment.
-Crucial to success is to be able to do this systematicallt and swiftly, and machine learning can help doing that in many ways.
+To thrive in this new environment, brands need to monitor their presence online within a large and complex environment.
+Crucial to success is to be able to do this systematically and swiftly, and machine learning can help in many ways.

 ## Google Slides:
 https://docs.google.com/presentation/d/12twjB-Y3eYv685l-nUHFRRpuD_go6rP7FfIa3oczqxk/edit?usp=sharing